t7yang/vscode-typed-theme-generator/README.md

 };

-// finally call createVsCodeTheme function to generate all themes. createVsCodeTheme(config)
+// finally call createVsCodeTheme function to generate all themes.
+// you can also provide an optional stringify function as second argument createVsCodeTheme(config)
   .then(() => console.log('Themes created!'))
   .catch(error => console.log('Error: ', error));